liuyuning/DumpEmoji/README.md

 # DumpEmoji
 😀Dump Emoji from iOS😀 iOS8, iOS9, iOS10 and iOS11

-All Emoji Categories and Code.
+All Emoji Categories and Characters.
 Also unicode hex string.

-* By Using Simulator save the file in User's root dir.
+* The Emoji files in User's root dir when using a Simulator.
-* By Using iOS device save the file in documents dir, and using iTunes sharing doc to export.
+* The Emoji files in documents dir when Using a iOS device, and you can export files by "iTunes sharing documemts".
 * Emoji of shake hands"🤝" should not display as skined, just like 👫.